n8n vs Microsoft Power Automate: which is better if we need non-Microsoft integrations and lots of custom API calls?

 Key Takeaways:

-How do n8n and Microsoft Power Automate differ in how they handle custom API calls?
+How do I decide between n8n and Power Automate if my workflows need lots of custom API calls?

 Expanded Explanation: